RoyGriffiths/Scala-Transactions/README.md

 # Scala-Transactions

-A basic Scala program that takes in a transaction file for different users, then depending on the task calculates the:
+A Scala program that takes in a transaction file for different users, then depending on the task calculates the:

 1) Total transaction amount for each day.
 2) Average value of transactions per account for each type of transaction.